jjcapellan/nn-demo1/README.md

 // Network creation from a JSON object let myNetwork = neataptic.Network.fromJSON(NN);

+// Takes the needed data
 let input = captureData(); // returns [1, 1, 1, 1, 0.6, 1, 0.8, 1]

-let output = myNetwork.activate(input); // returns [0.9, 0.3]
+// The network calculates the output let output = myNetwork.activate(input); // returns [0.9, 0.3]

-if(output[0] > 0.5 && output[0] >0 output[1]){
+// Analyzing the output, the correct action is executed if(output[0] > 0.5 && output[0] >0 output[1]){
     turnLeft();
 } else if (output[1] > 0.5){
     turnRight();
+}
-} // The result will be turn left
+// The result will be "turn left"
 ```